-Credit and suretyship mainly increased due to new credit business and an increase in the subject premium.
-The premium earned amounted to US\$ 22.1m on a gross basis, an increase from US\$ 14.4m in 2022.
-The net claims ratio for the period was 20.5% (2022: 23.7%), benefiting from positive run-off development on the legacy book.
+Credit and suretyship mainly decreased due to smaller shares on existing credit business.
+The premium earned amounted to US\$ 18.1 million on a gross basis, a decrease from US\$ 20.8 million in 2023.
+The business is still running very favourably reporting a net claims ratio for the period of -2.7% (2023: 20.5%), benefiting from positive run-off development on the legacy book.